Time Travel Debug for C/C++

 Reverse Step Into and Reverse Step Out buttons that perform the corresponding operations

-placed bookmark, or to a wall-clock time - for example a timestamp copied from a log file.
+execution history, or a wall-clock time, for example a timestamp copied from a

 The TIMELINE section of the Run view shows the current position in the program’s execution